 On the ground floor, a new shop front was fitted to give a simple, elegant look in keeping with the chic, bustling local environment.

 As specialists in timber windows and doors for period, conservation and listed properties, at Timbawood we have successfully fitted slimline double glazing on properties in conservation areas and listed buildings in over 30 unique planning authorities including Westminster, Islington, Kensington and Chelsea and Greenwich.
-Get in touch if you’d like advice on your property from one of our experts.
+Whether it’s sash windows, casement windows, french doors, front doors, fire doors or bifold doors, please get in touch if you’d like advice on your property from one of our experts, or to request a free quote or survey.

 Click on the gallery below to enlarge the images of the windows and doors on this Conservation property in Notting Hill.